lthong/nft-demo/README.md

 #### To install this application, follow these steps:

 1. Clone the repository.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `yarn install`.
-3. Start the application with `npm start`.
+3. Start the application with `yarn start`.